‘How is this guy still employed?’: NCAA’s Emmert a survivor

 Emmert started his tenure aggressively pushing for athlete benefits, but quickly learned the limits of his power when he was rebuked by membership.
 Early in his tenure he went outside NCAA structure and process to punish Penn State for the Jerry Sandusky scandal, an overreach that ended up hurting the association’s credibility when some of the sanctions were rolled back.

 But the changes came under pressure from state lawmakers and years after the NCAA could have gotten out in front of the issue.
-That left Emmert and the NCAA pleading for help from federal lawmakers that may or may not come from Congress.
-And with the potential for regulations that don’t stop at NIL.
+That has left Emmert and the NCAA pleading for help from federal lawmakers that may not come from Congress.

-The job is now built for a visionary, not a dictator.
-Emmert sees his role as that of a facilitator, organizer and consensus-builder.

-“This is not an organization where an individual or a small group of people can say, we’re going to go this way,” Emmert said.

-Emmert said he is undaunted by criticism, confident in his vision and mission.
-While his critics complain he can be overly concerned with public perception, his willingness to be the association's heat shield helps explain his longevity.
+Emmert said he is undaunted by criticism.
+While his critics complain he can be overly concerned with public perception, his willingness to be the association’s heat shield helps explain his longevity.

 To some, the focus on Emmert is misplaced.
 The problem is not the leader, but a structure that makes the NCAA — a voluntary organization with more than 1,100 member schools — so difficult to lead.

 “I’m not a Mark Emmert fan, OK?”
-Neinas said.
+Former Big Eight and Big 12 Commissioner Chuck Neinas said.
 “But the point of the fact is: look what he’s got to work with.”

-Neinas said having university presidents and chancellors at the top of the NCAA's governance chart has marginalized athletic directors and others closest to the day-to-day operations of college sports.
-If ADs and commissioners are unsatisfied with Emmert's leadership, that message does not seem to be getting through to the university presidents for whom they work.

 Karl Benson worked with five NCAA presidents from Byers to Emmert during his career as a conference commissioner.
 He said Division I has become ungovernable — a viewpoint surely to be front and center for the group working on overhauling the NCAA’s constitution.